 - Date, Time, and Location:

-In association with the third annual Earth Educators' Rendezvous
+In association with the 5th annual Earth Educators' Rendezvous

-Participants selected for the new NGSS Tagging Camp will review and tag teaching materials developed through InTeGrate with disciplinary core ideas, science and engineering practices, cross-cutting concepts, and performance expectations from the Next Generation Science Standards.
+Participants selected for the new NGSS Tagging Camp will review and tag teaching materials developed through GETSI (GEodesy Tools for Societal Issues) with disciplinary core ideas, science and engineering practices, cross-cutting concepts, and performance expectations from the Next Generation Science Standards (NGSS).
 This effort seeks to help educators find resources that are well-aligned with the NGSS to broaden their utility both at the undergraduate level in preparing future teachers and expanding their use to the high school classroom.

 Prior to the camp, participants are expected to: